a-sarris/DelegatedEquatable/README.md

     @DelegatedEquatable(\.type) // delegates the equality check to the property type of Foo protocol. var type: Foo

-// init should be implemented by the developer
+// init should be manually implemented
     init(name: String,
          type: Foo) {